 Savings claims

-Marketers should also make clear that a promotional price will apply to only some flights on certain routes.
+Marketers should also make clear if a promotional price will apply to only some flights on certain routes.

 See Promotional Savings Claims for further guidance.